conduktor/conduktor-docs/docs/gateway/configuration/load-balancing.md

 For production deployments we recommend an external TCP load balancer (such as [HA-proxy](https://www.haproxy.org/)).

-When external load balancing is used, you need to disable the internal load balancing. § [load balancing configurations](./env-variables.md#load-Balancing-configurations).
+When external load balancing is used, you need to disable the internal load balancing, see [load balancing configurations](./env-variables.md#load-Balancing-configurations).